thuongtuandang/Semantic-book-search/README.md

 # Frontend

 For frontend, I use React.
-We use POST method with header is 'Content-Type': 'application/json'.
+We use POST method with header 'Content-Type': 'application/json'.
 After that, we can use map method with key = index to separate the results from backend.